jenkinsci/parameterized-scheduler-plugin/README.md

 ## Declarative Pipeline Configuration Example ##

-The parameterized cron trigger can be specified using the key  `cronParams` under the [triggers directive](https://jenkins.io/doc/book/pipeline/syntax/#declarative-directives).
-The built in `cron` trigger is still available and is independent of `cronParams`.
+The parameterized cron trigger can be specified using the key  `parameterizedCron` under the [triggers directive](https://jenkins.io/doc/book/pipeline/syntax/#declarative-directives).
+The built in `cron` trigger is still available and is independent of `parameterizedCron`.

 Example: